 A lick granuloma, also known as acral lick dermatitis, occurs when a dog obsessively licks at an area, often on a lower limb, most commonly the wrist or carpal joint of the front limb.
 These dogs find a spot to lick and start a cycle of self-trauma, inflammation, and infection.
 This condition is thought to be both physical and psychological in nature.

 "This condition is thought to be both physical and psychological in nature."

 Is there any breed disposition?

-The condition occurs mainly in medium to large breeds, particularly Doberman Pinschers, Great Danes, Labrador Retrievers, Golden Retrievers and Irish Setters.
-However, it is important to remember that any breed may develop acral lick dermatitis.
+The condition occurs mainly in medium to large breeds, particularly Doberman Pinschers, Great Danes, Labrador Retrievers, Weimaraners, Golden Retrievers, and Boxers.
+However, any breed may develop acral lick dermatitis.

 What is the cause?

 The exact cause of acral lick dermatitis is unknown.
 However, it is believed to be caused by multiple factors that are both physical (e.g., allergies, infection, joint pain) and psychological (e.g., fear, anxiety, compulsive disorder).
 In some cases, the licking may start because of a minor irritant such as an insect sting.
 Although it can occur on the hind limbs, the top and outside surfaces of the forelimbs (front legs) are most commonly affected.
 These are areas that the dog can constantly lick while lying in a normal position.

 The location and appearance of the lesion are a major guide to diagnosis.
 Your veterinarian may recommend radiographs (X-rays) of the underlying joint to determine if arthritis is present.
 Your veterinarian may recommend skin tests to look for bacteria, yeast, or other fungal diseases.
 Skin biopsies may be necessary if there is no response to treatment or to rule out other causes such as mange or a tumor.

 It is important to consider both psychological and physical causes in order to provide the best treatment.